josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🧁_bro_i_was_looking_at_chai_creme_brulee_was_is_the_issue_there.md

 That was quite funny.

 as it turns out, I've tested it a number of times, and ChatGPT does understand what you mean, if you go and tell her to look for where it put its sense of humour.

+I mean, it makes the guardrails around the original hacking joke looking incredibly suspicious but hey ho.

+You win some you lose some, isn't it?